 Plan Design Summary

 The Access HDHP plan design provides the same freedom of choice for doctors or hospitals across the country (nationwide coverage) as the Access Plan.
 The difference is that the Access HDHP plan has a higher deductible and higher out-of-pocket limits.
-In exchange for increased cost sharing, this plan offers a lower monthly premium cost than the Access Plan and is paired with a required Health Savings Account (HSA) to help pay your out-of-pocket costs.
+In exchange for increased cost sharing, this plan offers a lower monthly premium cost than the Access Plan and is paired with a required Health Savings Account (HSA) to help you prepare for your out-of-pocket costs.
 If you enroll in the Access HDHP plan, you must also enroll in the HSA administered by TASC.
 Not everyone is eligible for this plan design.
-See Eligibility below for more information.
+Review the Eligibility section below for more information.

 - Uniform Dental benefits may be added for a minimal cost.

-- You can compare the Access HDHP plan design to the other plan designs to determine if it will meet your medical needs.
+- Compare the Access HDHP to the other plan designs to determine if it will meet your medical needs.

 You are eligible for the Access HDHP if you meet the following requirements: